 - Ace Combat games tend to be set a few years after their release (with the difference in time becoming larger with each release - compare one year for 1997's Ace Combat 2 to eight for 2007's Ace Combat 6: Fires of Liberation, though with most of the series taking place in an alternate Earth named "Strangereal" it's probably a moot point).
 One goof in the case of the fifth game is that, despite taking place in late 2010, the quarters flipped on two occasions during the game are dated 2004 (AC5's year of release).

 - Not really a goof, seeing as coins tend to stay in circulation for several years, sometimes turning up in cash registers decades after they were minted.

 - UFO: Enemy Unknown was released in 1993, and started in 1999.
 Pretty much all commercially available technology and base structures are realistic.
 You can research weapon-grade lasers and automatic medipaks very fast, but then again, you control a UN-funded military organisation in the state of war.
 The only break in reality are anti-grav elevators, but those were probably used because normal elevators would have had too many issues with the engine.

-- Bad Machinery is explicitly set "three years after the end of Scary Go Round YES THE FUTURE", but the cartoonist admits that he "doesn't know what the future will be like, so he draws it exactly like the present day."
+- Bad Machinery is set "three years after the end of Scary Go Round YES THE FUTURE" (SGR was explicitly set in the present at the time of its drawing), but this is just to make a Time Skip that means the characters have developed since then.
+The cartoonist admits that he "doesn't know what the future will be like, so he draws it exactly like the present day."
 In webcomic time, the first story is set in autumn 2012.